Visit Our Welcome Center!

 Online registration is unavailable for this program.
 Please visit our Welcome Center for more information and registration.

 Sessions run 12 weeks throughout the year

-Classes meet twice a week
+Classes meet four times a week

 A FREE small group program

 Participants and their families will receive a FREE 12-week membership

 Class times: Tues/Thurs at 1:30-2:45 and Wed/Fri 1:00-2:15pm